saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#weightscalar">WeightScalar</a></td>
 <td>

-Minimum order weight to use this shipping method
+Minimum order weight to use this shipping method.

 </td>
 </tr>